 Varun Grover Biographies

 Dr. Grover is Senior Editor of MIS Quarterly Executive and Senior Editor (Emeritus) for MIS Quarterly, the Journal of the AIS, and Database and serves as Associate or Advisory Editor for 13 other journals (including JMIS, IJEC, DS, JOM, ISJ, etc.) as well as Advisory Editor for Sharpe Advances in IS Book Series and Wiley’s Internet Encyclopedia.
 He has served as Editor of numerous Special Issues of JMIS, MISQ, Decision Sciences, and Database.
 Dr. Grover has had the privilege of chairing over 40 doctoral dissertations, and is actively involved with doctoral students in various capacities, including. as Co-Chair of numerous doctoral consortia at both the International Conference on Information Systems and the Americas Conference on Information Systems.
-Placement of his students includes UNC, Chapel Hill, SUNY, Buffalo, Georgia State, Iowa State, UMass-Boston, University of Nebraska-Omaha, HEC Montreal, University of Colorado, Yonsei University, Baruch College, University of Washington, University of California, and Washington State, as well as companies like Dell Computers and Samsung Corporation.
+Placement of his students includes UNC, Chapel Hill, SUNY, Buffalo, Georgia State, Iowa State, UMass-Boston, University of Nebraska-Omaha, HEC Montreal, University of Colorado, Yonsei University, Baruch College, University of Washington, University of California, Washington State, Colorado State, Auburn University, and Bentley University, as well as companies like Dell Computers and Samsung Corporation.

 He is currently working on the impacts of digitalization on the individual and organization, and released his third book (with M. Lynne Markus) on process change.
 He has participated in many capacities in professional associations, including as a mentor in 7 AMCIS and ICIS MIS Camps, 5 Doctoral Consortia, and numerous panels at ICIS, AMCIS and PACIS.
 He has served as track chair for the National DSI Conference, ICIS and AMCIS, and has co-chaired the SIM-MISQE Workshop at ICIS.
 Additionally, he has served as Program Chair for AMCIS and on the Executive Committee of both ICIS and AMCIS.
 Recently, he received a Lifetime Service Recognition from the Association for Information Systems for his numerous volunteer roles.
 While at USC, he was also the Chief Investigator of a number of grants totaling over $100,000 from the Center of International Business Education Research, funded by the US Department of Education.